theJYC/bluetooth_debugger/README.md

 ## Afterthought

-Thinking of ways to optimise `mac_bluetooth_debugger`, I was made aware that you can do everything that this Python script does directly on Terminal!:
+Thinking of ways to optimise `mac_bluetooth_debugger`, I was made aware that you can do everything that this Python script does directly on Terminal, in just one line!:

 `sudo rm /Library/Preferences/com.apple.Bluetooth.plist && sudo shutdown -r now`